 Soon after I started my career as a freelance illustrator (at the beginning of 2019), I landed some small gigs.
 Most of them where illustrations for friends and they were free or “pay what you can” projects.

-Last December, I landed my first paid illustration project!
+Last December, I landed my first commercial illustration project!
 Karen, from Indigo Craft Room, reached out to me to help her create illustrations for a product idea.
 She makes beautiful books using bookbinding, marbling, and shibori techniques.
 And she is also the organizer of GirlBoss Make me Better, a group of women entrepreneurs here in Groningen.

 I first met Karen at Zeldzaam Mooi Markt (Rare Beautiful Market) in 2018.
 This market happens a few times a year throughout the Netherlands.
 Karen had a stall with her handcrafted books and I was her neighbor at the market (I had Mexican clothing from my online shop Dressaraz).
 That time we got to know each other and our friendship has developed from that moment on.

 The project and process